 - Prioritize your ‘must-haves’ — These are the core requirements that you’ve determined a candidate would need to be successful in the role, and are usually dictated by the job description.
 More often than not, they include factors like experience, education, software knowledge, and/or certifications.
 You should place these prominently in your job posting and include some detail that addresses where they fall on the scale of requirements.
 Are they truly required, or are they preferred?
 By doing this, candidates can quickly assess a match, and those who meet those requirements will feel more empowered to apply.

-- Craft a compelling job summary – The job summary is the bulk of the posting where you’ll sell the role to potential candidates.
+- Craft a compelling job summary — The job summary is the bulk of the posting where you’ll sell the role to potential candidates.
 It’s where you’ll touch on the primary responsibilities of the role and communicate how it plays into the bigger picture.
 Will candidates be part of a team?
 Does their role intersect with others?
-It’s also where you can allude to a few soft skills that would be helpful to have, like strong work ethic or good time management.
+It’s also where you can allude to a few soft skills that would be helpful to have, like attention to detail or good time management.

 - Job postings with salary ranges get up to 30% more applicants, and posting a range up front lets candidates know that you value the skills and experience they can bring to your business.
-Including a range also gives you more flexibility to negotiate when the time comes.
+Including a range also opens up the possibility for negotiation when the time comes.

 - Keep your job postings neutral by eliminating any gender-coded keywords.
 Research shows that certain keywords in your posting could unconsciously shape whether a job seeker sees themselves as qualified for the role.
 Textio and Gender Decoder are great tools for analyzing your postings for these keywords.